Exodus (Shemoth) 1:1 – 6:1

 encountered Moses and Aaron waiting to meet them.

 “Let HaShem look at you and be your Judge,” they said.
-“You have destroyed our reputation with Pharaoh and his advisors.
+“You have destroyed our reputation with Pharaoh and his advisers.
 You have placed a sword to kill us in their hands.”

 Moses returned to HaShem and said, “O Lord, why do You mistreat Your people?
 Why did You send me?
 As soon as I came to Pharaoh to speak in Your name, he made things worse for these people.
 You have done nothing to help Your people.”